 Humans have been using the same tattooing technologies for thousands of years.
 It's time for an upgrade.
-Our lab is re-thinking the tattoo pigment as a way to permanently embed new technologies in the skin.
-The Laboratory for emergent Nanomaterials is formulating tattoo inks that conduct electricity and change color in response to different stimuli.
-They hope to use these "tech tattoos" to power biomedical devices and wearable technologies, monitor and diagnose health issues, and augment human sensing and self-expression.
+The Laboratory for Emergent Nanomaterials is re-thinking the tattoo pigment as a way to permanently embed new technologies in the skin.
+These researchers have been formulating tattoo inks that conduct electricity and change color in response to different stimuli.
+These "tech tattoos" could power biomedical devices and wearable technologies, monitor and diagnose health issues, and augment human sensing and self-expression.